 No Objection Certificate (NOC)

 This is the penultimate stage and the final permission required before the transfer of ownership can take place.
-Conveyancing solution provider, alongside Gulf Sotheby’s International Realty, will coordinate this process and accompany you to all parties involved to complete the final approvals, which will secure you an NOC.
+Conveyancing Specialists, alongside Gulf Sotheby’s International Realty, will coordinate this process and accompany you to all parties involved to complete the final approvals, which will secure you an NOC.

 Transfer of Ownership